7 Tourist Attractions in Jaipur

 Located in Nahargarh Fort, this museum is gaining in popularity.
 It houses wax and silicon statues of famous personalities who have achieved great heights in their respective fields.

 Sheesh Mahal literally means mirror mansion.
-Located in the Amer Fort, this palace was built by king Man Singh in 16th century.
+It is located in the Amer Fort.
 It stands on 40 pillars.
 Each pillar is decorated with mirror mosaics.
 Sheesh Mahal is an important part of Jai Mandir.

 Located in the heart of Jaipur, this palace is a five-storey high red sandstone structure with more than 950 windows.
 It was built by Maharaja Sawai Pratap Singh in 1799.
 It is a blend of Hindu Rajput architecture and the Islamic Mughal architecture.
 It is predominantly a high screen wall made of pink and red sandstone that enabled queens and princesses to view street festivals and busy city life while remaining out of the view of public.